danielgarzonotero/RT_PyGeo/README.md

 # RT_PyGeo

-This study successfully developed a model for predicting CCS and RT values of peptides using a Graph Convolutional Neural Network approach.
-The architecture of the model, consisting of multiple Graph Convolutional Layers and Linear Layers with ReLU activation, was optimized through hyperparameter tuning.
-The model demonstrated promising results, achieving high R2 values and accurately predicting peptide properties.
-The use of the validation set allowed for the evaluation of the model's generalization ability to unseen data.
-The findings suggest that the chosen LR and epoch sizes effectively facilitated convergence and reduced computational time.
-The model's performance indicated minimal overfitting, showcasing its ability to generalize well.
-Overall, these findings provide valuable insights and a solid starting point for future research in the field of peptide property prediction
+This study focuses on the exploration and development of a Graph Convolutional Neural Network (GCNN) model for accurately predicting Collision Cross-Section (CCS) and Retention Time (RT) values of peptides.
+The datasets used in this study are derived from the works conducted by Meier et al. and Rosenberger et al. The model architecture is optimized through hyperparameter tuning, including the selection of the number of hidden layers and their widths.
+Evaluation metrics, such as R-squared (R2), mean absolute error (MAE), root mean squared error (RMSE), and Pearson's correlation coefficient (R), are employed to assess the model's performance.
+The model achieves high R2 values of 0.9125 and 0.9414 for CCS and RT, respectively, demonstrating its accuracy in predicting peptide properties.
+The study concludes with suggestions for future work, such as incorporating more amino acid modifications, designing a hierarchical graph structure, and predicting additional peptide properties.
+These enhancements would further improve the versatility and comprehensiveness of the peptide property prediction model.

 # Dataset